 Gordon River Weir and Picnic Area

-Located on Tambellup West Road the weir area and the river upstream are home to a large population of black swans who return annually to feed in the shallow water.
+Located on Tambellup West Road the Gordon River Weir area and the river upstream are home to a large population of black swans who return annually to feed in the shallow water.
 A great place to stop and observe these majestic birds.

 Accommodation